Living on Campus

 Our Residence Halls

-The residence halls have two and three person rooms.
+The residence halls include two- and three-person rooms.
 Some rooms have their own bathrooms, but most residents share floor bathrooms.
 Every room has a bed, desk, chair, and dresser for each resident.
 Beds can be bunks, lofts, or individual beds depending on the size of the room.
-Mattresses are extra long twin size (36 inch by 80 inch.)
+Mattresses are extra long twin size (36 inch by 80 inch).
 Rooms are carpeted and windows have shades.
 Rooms vary in size, but because we are a city campus, space is limited.

 Berklee has an excellent staff of professional employees (known as resident directors) and student employees (called resident assistants) who live in the residence halls and assist residents with questions and concerns.
-The resident assistants are chosen because they are successful Berklee students with interest and skills in helping other students.
+The resident assistants are chosen because they are successful Berklee students with an interest in, and skills with, helping other students.

 The residence staff encourages and develops residence hall activities to introduce new residents to each other and to all that the Boston area has to offer.
 Activities in the residence halls range from the strictly social to programs that are intended to help residents with their educational goals.